dalvlex/ishi/README.md

     *Configure password for unlocked sites*
     `htpasswd -c /etc/apache2/.htpasswd username_here`

     *Log real IP address of web users coming through CloudFlare for fail2ban use*
+    Check to see if the IPs match the ones on this page https://www.cloudflare.com/ips/
     ```
     echo 'RemoteIPHeader CF-Connecting-IP
     RemoteIPTrustedProxy 103.21.244.0/22 103.22.200.0/22 103.31.4.0/22 104.16.0.0/12 108.162.192.0/18 131.0.72.0/22 141.101.64.0/18 162.158.0.0/15 172.64.0.0/13 173.245.48.0/20 188.114.96.0/20 190.93.240.0/20 197.234.240.0/22 198.41.128.0/17 2400:cb00::/32 2405:8100::/32 2405:b500::/32 2606:4700::/32 2803:f800::/32 2c0f:f248::/32 2a06:98c0::/29' > /etc/apache2/conf-available/remoteip.conf;
     a2enmod remoteip;
     a2enconf remoteip;

+    # also edit /etc/apache2/apache2.conf and for LogFormat directives replace %h with %a everywhere!
     ```

     **Restart web server**